HeWhoShallNotBeMentioned/pig_latin_js/README.md

 # pig_latin_js

-binaryConverter_to_Decimal_js
-Will convert a binary number to a decimal number with a web front end.

-{Will convert a binary number to a decimal number with a web front end..}, {September 10, 2015}
+{Will convert a word or sentence into pig latin.}, {September 10, 2015}

-By {Chris Underwood & Tim Kellogg}
+By {Chris Underwood & Corrie Smith}

 Description

-{Allows a user to enter a binary # (ex.
-1001.} and a base number to convert it against (ex 2)
+{Will convert a word or sentence into pig latin.
+Once the button is pressed, the transalated text will appear beneath.}

 Setup

 Download files.
-Open the bases.html document in the browser.
+Open the pig-latin.html document in the browser.
 The program should be ready to run.

 Technologies Used